BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 * `gulp proceduralTexturesLibrary` generates all the procedural textures files in the dist/preview release folder.
 * `gulp postProcessesLibrary` generates all the post processes files in the dist/preview release folder.
 * `gulp inspector` generates the inspector files in the dist/preview release folder.
-* `gulp deployLocalDev` regenerates your localDev/src/index.js from the template.

 # Summary